Integrating local energetics into Maxwell-Calladine constraint counting to design mechanical metamaterials: Elasticity Theory for Discrete Materials

-In general, it is helpful to think about the linear response in two difference spaces, node space (degrees of freedom) and bond space (components or constraints).
-In node space, applying a set of forces $\vbf$ to nodes results in a set of displacements $\vbu$.
+In general, it is helpful to think about the linear response in two different spaces, node space (degrees of freedom) and bond space (components or constraints).
+In node space, applying a set of forces $\vbf$ to the nodes results in a set of displacements $\vbu$.
 An example of this is shown in Fig.~\ref{fig:defs}(b), where external applied forces (top) result in displacements of the nodes (bottom).
-Alternatively, we can think about how these quantities in node space correspond to their counterparts in bond space, i.e., tensions and extensions.
-In Fig.~\ref{fig:defs}(c), we depict a set of bonds tensions $\vbt$ (top) that result in the same set of displacements as the forces in Fig.~\ref{fig:defs}(b), along with the bond extensions $\delta \vbell$ (bottom) resulting from those displacements.
-Intuitively, it is clear that every set of external tensions should be equivalent to some set of external forces, while each set of displacements should result in a unique set of bond extensions.
+Alternatively, we can think about how these quantities in node space correspond to their counterparts in bond space, tensions, and extensions.
+Fig.~\ref{fig:defs}(c) depicts a set of bond tensions $\vbt$ (top) that result in the same set of displacements as the forces in Fig.~\ref{fig:defs}(b), along with the bond extensions $\delta \vbell$ (bottom) resulting from those displacements.
+Intuitively, it is clear that every set of external tensions is equivalent to some set of external forces, while each set of displacements results in a set of bond extensions.